Themen:

 1. What is an EPK (Electronic Press Kit)?

-2. What is important in the flow of information?
+3. What is important in the flow of information?

-5. What is an Radio ID Jingle?
+5. What is an Radio ID or artist jingle?

 6. What is the duration of a PR campaign?